TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/logs`](/api#operation/chaindata-logs)

+Below is a list of the data fields for logs.
+Following that are the commands that produce or manage logs.
 ### Fields
 | Field            | Description                                                                                       | Type        |
 | ---------------- | ------------------------------------------------------------------------------------------------- | ----------- |
 | blockNumber      | the number of the block                                                                           | blknum      |